(Image credit: ©JHVEPhoto/AdobeStock)

 Dubis has applied for deepeye’s TPS to be tested at Moran Eye Center clinics as a step toward US Food and Drug Administration (FDA) approval.1

-“This is an exciting milestone in the collective global effort to ethically source and provide physicians with data in a way that can advise treatment and improve case,” Dubis said in a press release.1
+“This is an exciting milestone in the collective global effort to ethically source and provide physicians with data in a way that can advise treatment and improve care,” Dubis said in a press release.1

-AMD is a leading cause of blindness in people age 55 and older, but not all patients respond to the same treatment regimen.
+AMD is a leading cause of blindness in people 55 years and older, but not all patients respond to the same treatment regimen.
 The creation of the deepeye TPS included the use of tens of thousands of 3D scans of the retina in combination with medical records to analyze nAMD progression in correlation with treatment.
-The final algorithm offers physicians help in making two decisions, “acting like a second expert reader of the scans,” a press release said.1
+The final algorithm offers physicians help in making 2 decisions, “acting like a second expert reader of the scans,” a press release said.1

 “The idea is that it will allow patients to keep their vision as long as possible and ensure they are only spending time going to a clinic when they need to,” Dubis said.1 “For physicians, it optimizes clinic flow, provides reassurance for the treatment course, and possibly helps in patient education or justifying therapy switching.”